otherness-space/basic/README.txt

   child, an important part of the Bourbon Neat grid system, as it is not supported in Internet Explorer 8.
 - build/scripts.js & source/scripts.js
-  When using Grunt, save files to the source folder and a minified version will automatically be saved to the build folder.
+  When using Gulp, save files to the source folder and a minified version will automatically be saved to the build folder.
 See comments in basic.libraries.yml file to enable the starter scripts.js file.